Measles, Mumps, and Rubella (MMR) Vaccine

 When should my child get the MMR vaccine?

 Children should receive two doses of MMR.
-The CDC recommends the first dose between 12 -15 months of age, and the second does between 4 -6 years of age.
+The CDC recommends the first dose between 12-15 months of age, and the second dose between 4-6 years of age.

 Talk to your healthcare provider about what other vaccines your family needs.

 What can I expect at an MMR vaccine appointment?